Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Open Enrollment Period

-The period of time, usually from November 1 – January 15, when you can enroll or renew in qualified health plans (QHP) through Access Health CT.
+An annual period of time, usually from November 1 – January 15, when you can enroll or reenroll in Qualified Health Plans (QHPs) and/or Stand-Alone Dental Plans (SADPs) through Access Health CT.
 Open Enrollment Periods can differ between states and coverage types.

 Out-of-pocket Costs